Waiter/Waitress Salary in the United States

 Shift Hours and Scheduling

-Waiters and Waitresses who work during peak hours, weekends or holidays may earn more due to increased customer traffic and higher tip potential.
-Flexible scheduling options or availability for special events can also contribute to higher earnings.
+Waiters and Waitresses who work during peak hours, weekends, or holidays can earn significantly more due to increased customer traffic and higher tip potential.
+Additionally, working at high-demand times in busy restaurants or tourist destinations often leads to increased earnings and larger gratuities.

 Union Representation